top of page

 ART, HEALING, ORGANIZING & ABOLITION

-Poetry allows her to live in the hearts and souls of everyone she encounters.
+Poetry allows Tracy to live in the hearts and souls of all she encounters.

 TAKE A DEEP DIVE